 “Some pet owners consider throwing a pound of raw hamburger in the bowl as being a raw diet,” says Dr. Judy Morgan, DVM, who is certified in Acupuncture and food therapy and is a member of the Botanical Veterinary Medical Association.
 This type of feeding, however, doesn't provide complete nutrition and can lead to health problems later on.

 Ideally, a raw diet consists of uncooked meat plus what Alinovi calls additives.

 “The additives range from bone to organ meat to vegetables and supplements,” Alinovi says.
 In addition, raw diets can also include some cooked grains or veggies.
-“And many people combine freeze dried products (base mixes of veggies, vitamins, and minerals) with raw meats,” explains Morgan.
+“And many people combine freeze dried dog food products (base mixes of veggies, vitamins, and minerals) with raw meats,” explains Morgan.

 The one problem with raw diets, according to Alinovi, is that there are no vitamin/mineral standards established for them.